 - Excellence in Online Programming, Sloan-C Excellence Awards

 - Excellence in Online Teaching, Sloan-C Excellence Awards

 3. Download this form and make three (3) copies of it.
 You are required to send three (3) letters of recommendation.
 They should be from instructors who have taught you, ideally in the field to which you are applying.
 Recommendations may also be from employers or supervisors who are in a position to compare your performance to that of your peers.
-Recommendation letters should be signed & sealed in envelopes by the referees and mailed to the Graduate School Admissions Office, UMass Lowell, with the other application materials.
+Recommendation letters should be signed and sealed in envelopes by the referees, and mailed to the Graduate School Admissions Office at UMass Lowell with the other application materials.

-4. Provide a complete and official transcript with appropriate degrees awarded in a sealed envelope.
-Include transcripts from all colleges and universities you have attended.
-These should be sent in sealed & signed envelopes.
+4. Provide official transcripts with appropriate degrees awarded from all colleges and universities you have attended.
+These should be sent in sealed and signed envelopes.
 If you received your degree from UMass Lowell, it is not necessary for you to request a transcript from the UMass Lowell Registrar's Office.

 5. If you are applying for Financial Aid, please fill out the FAFSA form at www.fafsa.ed.gov.

 For additional information on the application process for UMass Lowell's Online Graduate degrees and certificates, visit http://www.uml.edu/grad/.

 Submit all required items to:

 University of Massachusetts Lowell